Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 * You are familiar with Heroku basics, have a Heroku account and access to Heroku CLI
 * You have [sign in on Qovery][urls.start_qovery]
-* You have [set up your AWS account][guides.cloud-provider.guide-amazon-web-services] with Qovery
+* You have [set up your AWS account][guides.installation-guide.guide-amazon-web-services] with Qovery

 </Assumptions>